FolkerKinzel/VCards/src/Examples/GettingStarted.md

 enums.
 Extension methods help to savely evaluate and manipulate these nullable enum values.
 - The .NET data types for date and time (such like DateOnly or DateTimeOffset) are not fully compliant with the date-time information defined by the vCard standard.
 Extension methods for these data types help to overcome these issues.
-- Most of the properties of the VCard class are of a specialized Type of `IEnumerable<VCardProperty>?`.
+- Most of the properties of the VCard class are of a specialized Type of `IEnumerable<VCardProperty?>?`.
 Extension methods encapsulate most of the necessary null checking and Linq operations that are needed to retrieve the relevant data from these properties or to store something there.
 - Some operations work with collections of VCard objects (e.g., saving several VCard objects together in a common VCF file).